Excited to plunge into the actual writing of an autobiography or memoir?

 Lamott is a brilliant author of several novels and non-fiction books.
 The book reads like a collection of anecdotes on writing.

 The book starts with a simple introduction describing her lifelong love of books and the influence her father has had on her life and writing.
 The expression “Bird by Bird” here means one small step at a time, a principle that the author takes to heart in her writing.
+It doesn’t matter if you want to write a book inscription or a whole novel, Bird by Bird is a must-read.

 3. Fearless Confessions: A Writer’s Guide to Memoir by Sue William Silverman